2 Muay Thai Accepted Origins By Masters

-According to this theory, from their place of origin, China, to their destination, Siam, the Thais were constantly harassed and suffered many attacks from bandits, warlords, animals, and were also afflicted with many diseases.
-To protect themselves and maintain their health, they created a fighting method called “Chupasart”, which according to historians descends directly from Chinese Boxing (Kung Fu) and was developed in the journey of the Thai people from China to their lands.
-This method of fighting and self-defense made use of various weapons such as swords, knives, spears, clubs, shields, axes, bow and arrow, etc.
+According to this theory, from their place of origin, China, to their destination, Siam, the Thais were constantly harassed and suffered many attacks from bandits, warlords, and animals, and were also afflicted with many diseases.
+To protect themselves and maintain their health, they created a fighting method called “Chupasart”, which according to historians descends directly from Chinese Boxing (Kung Fu) and was developed during the journey of the Thai people from China to their lands.
+This method of fighting and self-defense made use of various weapons such as swords, knives, spears, clubs, shields, axes, bows, arrows, etc.

 In the training of “Chupasart”, accidents often occurred that sometimes caused serious injuries to the practitioners.
 So that they could train without hurting themselves, the Thais created a method of fighting without weapons, the precursor of the current Muay Thai.
 So they could exercise and train even in times of peace and without the risk of injury.

 The second theory says that Muay Thai was developed when the Thais were already in their homeland, Siam (present-day Thailand).
 This second theory has considerable academic support and undeniable archaeological evidence.